xcp-ng/xcp-ng.github.io/_posts/2018-03-31-first-xcp-ng-release.md

 ## Install procedure

-It's very close to XenServer install.
-First, download our ISO here.
+It's very similar to XenServer install.
+First, [download our ISO here]().

 Then, install from USB key, eg with `dd if=XCP-ng 7.4 of=/dev/sdX bs=8M status=progress oflag=direct`.
 You can also burn a real CD or use a Windows program to create bootable USB key from an ISO file.